sadman15019/CSE-3200-final/README.md

 ## Activity Flow

-Here are the overall activity flow of the application:
+Here is the overall activity flow of the application:

 ![finalflowchart](https://github.com/sadman15019/CSE-3200-final/assets/66266178/88b1cd4b-fcf4-4dd0-86a0-150c17032727)